Certifying asymmetry in the configuration of three qubits: Conclusion

 We proposed a protocol to certify asymmetry in an unknown configuration of the Bloch vectors associated with a set of three qubit states in a prepare-and-measure scenario, using a biased $I_3$ witness as a building block.
 In particular, given a target set of three qubits, we constructed a self-test of the triple by testing each pair individually.
 We have also developed an efficient method to compute the mirror-symmetric bound of the same witness, which allows us to quantify the asymmetry in a given set of three qubit states.
 It is important to note that our technique differs from conventional definitions of chirality or axiality (e.g., the ones appearing in Refs.~\cite{Buda1991,Buda1992}.

 Furthermore, symmetry as defined here concentrates on the geometry of the triangle formed by the endpoints of the Bloch vectors: in particular, any configuration forming an isosceles triangle is considered symmetric.
 However, in case the symmetry plane does not include the origin, the symmetry transformations do not leave the geometry of the qubit configuration invariant, so that the qubit configuration as a quantum mechanical construction is not actually symmetric.
-This issue becomes relevant if an optimal symmetric witness value were achieved by some mixed states, as only mixed states may give rise to symmetry planes that do not include the origin according to Eq.~(\ref{mirrorsym}).
-However, our numerical experience shows that the optimal symmetric witness value of $I_6$ is always achieved by pure sates --- although a formal proof is still outstanding.
+This issue would become relevant if an optimal symmetric witness value were achieved by some mixed states, as only mixed states may give rise to symmetry planes that do not include the origin according to Eq.~(\ref{mirrorsym}).
+However, as shown in our analytical proof in Appendix~~\ref{app:purityproof}, the optimal symmetric witness value of $I_6$ is always achieved by pure states.
 In total, while Eq.~(\ref{mirrorsym}) is more permissive than what would perhaps be quantum mechanically relevant, this does not appear to affect final conclusions.

 To test the robustness of our protocol against experimental noise, we implemented it on an IBM quantum device.
 Selected qubits yielded statistics that allowed us to violate the mirror-symmetric bound.
 Our theoretical findings, along with experimental demonstrations, thus prove that it is possible to certify the asymmetric nature of a configuration of a set of three unknown qubit Bloch vectors in a semi-device independent PM scenario.